johannesber/typst-ppt-addin/web/DEV_SETUP.md

 ## Notes
 - Keep `assets/math-font.ttf` reachable at `/assets/math-font.ttf` on the same HTTPS origin.
-- If insertion silently fails, check the taskpane console for “Insert failed” or “WASM Load Error”.
+- If insertion silently fails, check the taskpane console for "Insert failed" or "WASM Load Error".